 Tuition for the clinical week: $500

-Team Size: The Herbalist Team will be 10 students plus staff.
-The Provider Team will be an additional 2 and the Engineering Team is limited to 6 students plus staff.
+Team Size: The Herbalist Team will be 20 students plus staff, and the Engineering Team is limited to 6 students plus staff.

 QUESTIONS ON THE TRIP?
 Send an email to us. *see below for email address.